LK-Hour/W4---HW3---Physics-Based-Object-Interaction/COMPLETE_BEGINNER_GUIDE.md

 - [ ] ✅ Particle System
 - [ ] ✅ Cloth Simulation
 - [ ] ✅ Inspector customization (all public variables)

+**Optional Enhancement - Add Capsule Collider:**
+If you want to demonstrate ALL collider types, create a pillar:
+1. Create → 3D Object → Capsule
+2. Position it somewhere in the scene
+3. Scale it large: `X: 2, Y: 5, Z: 2`
+4. It automatically has a Capsule Collider
+5. Add tag for documentation: "CapsuleObstacle"

 ---